Russian delegation arrives in Istanbul for peace talks with Ukraine | www.lokmattimes.com

 Russian delegation arrives in Istanbul for peace talks with Ukraine

-The Russian delegation has arrived in Turkey's largest city Istanbul on Monday for a fresh round of peace talks with Ukraine, reported Xinhua citing CNN Turk broadcaster.
+Istanbul, March 29 The Russian delegation has arrived in Turkey's largest city Istanbul on Monday for a fresh round of peace talks with Ukraine, the CNN Turk broadcaster reported.

-The plane carrying the Russian representatives landed at the Ataturk Airport, which is exclusively used for diplomatic missions.
+The plane carrying the Russian representatives landed at the Ataturk Airport, which is exclusively used for diplomatic missions, it said.

+According to Turkish diplomatic sources, the talks are expected to begin on Tuesday morning, Xinhua news agency reported.

 Erdogan reiterated that Turkey would continue to contribute in every possible way during this process.